Abarim Publications' online Biblical Hebrew Dictionary

 The identical but unused root קנה (qana II) occurs in cognate languages where it yields nouns with meanings like reed, spear-shaft or goad.
 In the Hebrew of the Bible, this root occurs in the masculine noun קנה (qaneh), denoting some herb on a stalk or reed (Genesis 41:5, 1 Kings 14:15).

 This word for reed or stalk is quite common in the Bible.
-Most notable are its occurrences in the beautiful promise of Isaiah that a bruised reed will not broken (Isaiah 42:3) and its use as one of the four ingredients for the holy oil (Exodus 30:23).
+Most notable are its occurrences in the beautiful promise of Isaiah that a bruised reed will not be broken (Isaiah 42:3) and its use as one of the four ingredients for the holy oil (Exodus 30:23).

 This word is also incorporated in many reed-like items: a measuring-rod (Ezekiel 40:3), a unit of measure equaling six cubits (Ezekiel 40:5), the beam between two scales (Isaiah 46:6), the shaft of a lamp stand (Exodus 25:31) or its branches (Exodus 25:32).